 Above video with view from 15th tee

-A hit a poor tee shot and had to pitch out on the fairway.
+My tee shoot was poor and I had to pitch out on the fairway.
 I couldn’t reach the green so had to lay up which resulted in a bogey on the scorecard.

 16th a really tough par 3 playing 180 into the wind.
 As with the rest of the par 3s it wasnt my day and I hit a ball in the water right of the green.